-In this series, we’ll be addressing some key movements that not only serve a purpose for athletic performance, but also serve a purpose for basic human function.
+In this series, we'll be addressing some key movements that serve a very important purpose for becoming strong, functional and pain free.
 These movements act as functional cornerstones and provide us with the capacity to move efficiently, buffer ware and tear and drastically increase strength.
-Whether you’re a professional athlete or a weekend warrior, this series will shed some light on these movements and the many benefits of performing them on a regular basis.
+Whether you're looking to eliminate your aches and pains or increase your strength, this series will shed some light on these movements and the many benefits of performing them on a regular basis.

-In my professional opinion, the deadlift serves as one of the best standalone exercises for hip and low back health.
-If done correctly, this movement has the ability to save you from an array of hip and low back issues all while improving your strength and athleticism.
-Here’s why we love the deadlift so much.
+The deadlift serves as one of the most effective movements for hip and low back health.
+If done correctly, this movement has the ability to save you from an array of hip and low back issues, all while improving your strength and athleticism.
+Here's why we love the deadlift so much.

-It teaches us how to move more efficiently, bending forward from our hip joint only, and not from flexing (rounding) our lumbar spine (low back).
+It teaches us how to move more efficiently, bending forward from our hip joint only, and not from flexing our lumbar spine.
 This is important for many reasons.
 One being, our hips are designed to handle extreme amounts of load in this fashion, whereas our lumbar spine is not.
 Our lumbar spine is designed to handle isometric loading only, which means it must remain in a braced neutral position at all times (like a titanium rod), especially while under load.

-When we’re pulling from the floor, we need a method to maintain stability within the hips.
+When we're pulling from the floor, we need a method to maintain stability within the hips.
 This is why we create torque from the hips while we pull.
-This is that knee out position that we favor, all while screwing our feet outward into the ground.
+This is that "knee out" position that we favor, all while screwing our feet outward into the ground.
 This creates stability within the hip capsule, which also leads to stability within the lumbar spine.
-It also winds up our ACL into a stable position and opens up our foot and ankle into a stable position.
-This is important because this torsion can also be applied to our squatting, pressing or any movement that requires maximal stability within the hip and it’s extremities.
+It also torques our ACL into a stable position and opens up our foot and ankle into a stable position.
+This is important because this torsion can also be applied to our squatting, pressing or any movement that requires maximal stability within the hip and it's extremities.